 We want to increase choice and control for those who need care and support in North and West Bristol.

-We also seek to: open up new, well-paid local employment opportunities for residents; support existing carers to remain in the care sector; and to bring good and reliable new workers to the industry.
+We also seek to: open up new, well-paid local employment opportunities for residents; support existing care workers to remain in the care sector; and to bring good and reliable new workers to the industry.

 We hope to use any revenue produced by the agency to fund Southmead Development Trust’s Neighbours Connect Southmead project where volunteers support residents to stay connected to their communities.